mkg20001/pneumon/README.md

      - `String version`: Version String (Can be anything, pnemoun does not differentiate between up- and downgrades)
      - `Buffer checksum`(optional): Multihash encoded checksum (note: only a subset supported).
 If this is null, checksum checks will be skipped (UNRECOMMENDED)
      - `String url`: Download URL for file
-  - `String`: URL to a JSON file in the above format, except checksum must be base58 encoded
+  - `String`: URL to a JSON file in the above format, except checksum must be encoded as hex
 - `Integer checkInterval`: Check interval for updates.
 Default 1000 * 60 * 60 (1h)
 - `String executorPath`: Binary to execute the executable with.
 This usually is the nodeJS runtime.
 Set this to `false` to make the binary get directly executed, as it is required for pkg.
 (Note: If `process.pkg` is set then this is automatically getting set to `false`)
 - `String binaryPath`: The path to the binary.
 This is `process.argv[1]` by default, unless `executorPath` is set to `false` then it's `process.argv[0]`